berlinkeys/Berlin/README.md

 # Berlin Keyboard

-*Notice: this is a archival branch of the first PCB we physically tested.
-It is not bugfree and should not be used as is.*
+*Notice: this is a archival development branch.
+It is not bugfree and there are planned changes to be implemented.*

 ## Introduction
 Berlin is a 120% Keyboard based on the design of the [Boston](https://github.com/bluepylons/Boston) keyboard.